• Skip to primary navigation

 The Extra card is safe to connect your bank account to and use.
 Extra doesn’t store your bank account information.
 They use a third-party company named Plaid to connect to your bank account.
 Extra has internal fraud protection, alerting you if they think someone has hacked your card.
 Extra also sends you notifications for every purchase made.
 If you notice a transaction you didn’t initiate, report it immediately, and Extra can handle it.

-As we mentioned above, the Extra debit card isn’t like a credit card.
+As we mentioned above, the Extra card isn’t like a credit card.
 You can’t carry a balance and there’s no interest.
 With Extra, you pay for your purchases immediately (by the next business day).
 A credit card offers the option to pay the balance in full immediately or carry a balance and pay interest until you pay the balance in full.

-How Does the Extra Debit Card Improve Credit?
+How Does the Extra Card Improve Credit?

 When you purchase something with your Extra card, Extra pays for the transaction and withdraws the funds from your bank account.
 They continue to do this throughout the month.
 At the month's end, Extra reports your purchases to Equifax and Experian (Extra isn’t working with TransUnion right now).